RobocopMao/vuex-study/README.md

 # build for production with minification
 npm run build

+# node-sass install failed to use this(in China):
+install cnpm: npm install -g cnpm --registry=https://registry.npm.taobao.org
+then: cnpm install node-sass
 ```

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).